-“If we believe in nothing, if nothing has any meaning and if we can affirm no values whatsoever, then everything is possible and nothing has any importance.”
-These were the words of Albert Camus, whose prognosis of nihilism is a life of uncertainty, one in which the nihilist struggles every day with feelings of negativity as an option against suicide and death.
+Albert Camus once said, “If we believe in nothing, if nothing has any meaning and if we can affirm no values whatsoever, then everything is possible and nothing has any importance.”
+His prognosis of nihilism is a life of uncertainty, one in which the nihilist struggles every day with feelings of negativity as an option against suicide and death.

 Camus wasn’t the only intellectual concerned with the problem of nihilism.
 Anyone who has studied Friedrich Nietzsche with minimal care will know how central the topic is in his philosophy.
 Indeed, Nietzsche sees the symptoms of nihilism underpinned by a defective Western culture that has been enfeebled by a longstanding religious tradition.

 In many of Nietzsche’s works, we find myriads of aphorisms and notes that detail the inevitable [crippling] nihilism that diseases the West.
 This point is illustratively captured in Nietzsche’s gutsy claim that “God is Dead”, an event which Nietzsche deems the greatest one of recent times.
 The ‘Parable of the Madman’, reads:

 “Have you ever heard of the madman who on a bright morning lighted a lantern and ran to the market-place calling out unceasingly: ‘I seek God!
 I seek God! […] Where is God gone?’ he called out.
 ‘I mean to tell you!
 We have killed him, – you and I!
 We are all his murderers!
 But how have we done it? […] Who gave us the sponge to wipe away the whole horizon? […] God is dead!
 God remains dead!
 And we have killed him! […] There never was a greater event, – and on account of it, all who are born after us belong to a higher history than any history hitherto!’”